See more perfect summer lake hikes to beat the heat.

 The dogwood buds decorating the branches around my campsite are like kernels of corn ready to pop.
 They surround a panorama of blue: Lake Ouachita, Arkansas’s largest body of water.
 I watch as the sun peeks over Hickory Nut Mountain, setting the lake on fire.
 A loon calls from somewhere, and I spot it bobbing 100 yards away near a wooded island.
 I’ve found a rare piece of backcountry solitude in this part of the state, one that I owe to the 40-mile Lake Ouachita Vista Trail, a relatively new path that snakes around the southern shore of its namesake.
 Like its name suggests, the Lake Ouachita Vista Trail offers near-constant water views—and if you want to see it all, you’d better arrive before the dogwood flowers do.

-From the Watchable Wildlife trailhead
+Turn-by-turn From the Watchable Wildlife trailhead

 1) Follow the Watchable Wildlife Trail boardwalk .2 mile west through a swamp where hundreds of wintering birds like coots, loons, and bald eagles reside.

 2) Veer north to take paved Trails End Lane .4 mile to the western terminus of the Lake Ouachita Vista Trail.

 3) Follow the Vista Trail to a junction near mile 6.9.

 4) Turn north onto the Eagle Vista spur—a 1.6-mile lollipop-loop—and follow the “stick” of the lollipop .6 mile.

 5) At the junction of the loop, head .2 mile east to camp.

 6) Next day, close the loop counterclockwise and retrace your steps back to the Vista Trail at mile 8.5.

 7) Continue 8 miles east through budding hardwoods to emerge at the Hickory Nut Mountain trailhead at mile 16.5.